In This Article

 Pay attention to the furniture in your room and ask yourself: Does it have a clear purpose?
 Is it inviting?
 "Having furniture you don't ever use or that has too many sharp edges can be unwelcoming and create a feeling of discomfort in the room," Patel explains.
 Instead, she recommends furniture with soft, organic lines that are inviting.

 When choosing furniture, Patel takes a similar approach to Marie Kondo and recommends buying items that spark joy rather than simply fulfill a need.
-"My favorite things in my bedroom is a meditation chair and a new piece of art we recently purchased.
+"My favorite things in my bedroom are a meditation chair and a new piece of art we recently purchased.
 Seeing those two pieces reminds me to take time for myself.
 Even if I'm quickly running through the room to grab something, it's like a little soft greeting to take a breath and remember to simply be."

 While Patel says countertop clutter should be kept to a minimum, there's one item she styles in excess: crystals.
 They don't just look beautiful, either—each crystal has a purpose, she explains.
-"On the mantle across from our bed is a big beautiful crescent-shaped smoky quartz with black tourmaline for grounding and protecting.
+"On the mantel across from our bed is a big beautiful crescent-shaped smoky quartz with black tourmaline for grounding and protecting.
 [I also have] raw amethyst to bring in the higher realm of dreams and lepidolite, which is sometimes called the Prozac of the crystal kingdom because it is known to decrease stress, anxiety, and anger," she says.
 "Then, next to my husband's mantel is black labradorite for dissolving negative energy and protection."

 One of the most common mistakes people make in their bedroom is their choice of photographs and artwork.
 "According to feng shui, the bedroom should create a feeling of intimacy, serenity, and comfort.
 In this way, I was taught that it's important to create intimacy in the room, which is why we only have pictures of my husband and me in our room, even though we have two children," she explains.
 "It really makes us both feel it's our sacred space."